-This White polystyrene building was a single piece injection moulding for a pair of pits having the roof, counter top and rear doors painted a matt Dark Grey.
+This White polystyrene Building was a single piece injection moulding for a pair of pits having the roof, counter top and rear doors painted a matt Dark Grey.
 There were also two integral external storage-type boxes featured on the rear wall and these were painted Bright Red.
 The pit name boards over each of the pits were printed with the names ‘Cooper’ & ‘Ferrari’ in Black and on the frontage, below the counter the area, has Brown brick outlines printed.
 Superimposed on this brickwork area there were also printed advertisments for ‘K.L.G’ within a Red rectangle, a central ‘BP’ shield in Green & Yellow and ‘Lucas’ also within a Red rectangle on the right.

-A different version of the building was manufactured which featured alternative printed advertisements, this time including ‘Dunlop’ within a Red rectangle positioned centrally with ‘BP’ shields in Green & Yellow to either side.
+A different version of this Building was manufactured which featured alternative printed advertisements, this time including ‘Dunlop’ within a Red rectangle positioned centrally with ‘BP’ shields in Green & Yellow to either side.
 Behind each pit name board was a hole for the insertion of a short flagpole and also on the front, at the left hand end of each pit name board, was a vertical slot to accommodate one of the square White polystyrene racing car number boards being slid down aligning with the pit name board.

-Later there was another version of the Trackside Pit produced which was relevant to the other types of cars that had been made available.
-Everything was exactly the same as the original building except that the pit name boards now had ‘Maserati’ & ‘Vanwall’ printed on them.
-The majority of Trackside Pit buildings seen are as above but another two variants have been seen recently with one having ‘BRM’ & ‘Cooper’ on the pit name boards and another having ‘Ferrari’ and ‘Vanwall’, so perhaps there were further versions produced with different pit name boards, possibly including the ‘Porsche’.
+Later there was another version of the Trackside Pit produced which was relevant to the other types of Cars that had been made available.
+Everything was exactly the same as the original Building except that the pit name boards now had ‘Maserati’ & ‘Vanwall’ printed on them.
+The majority of Trackside Pit Buildings seen are as above but another two rare variants have been seen recently with one having ‘BRM’ & ‘Cooper’ printed on the pit name boards and another having ‘Ferrari’ and ‘Vanwall’, so perhaps there were further versions produced with different printed pit name boards, possibly including the ‘Porsche’.
 However the A5-Transfer Sheet did include car manufacturers’ names which could be used to customise the boards, although these just included all of the existing names plus the addition of Lotus.

-The Grandstand building was a kit consisting of seven separate White polystyrene components, the largest being the main building which had four levels of seating with a walkway at the front behind a wall and a central stairway.
+The Grandstand Building was assembled from a kit consisting of seven separate White polystyrene components, the largest being the main Building which had four levels of seating with a walkway at the front behind a wall and a central stairway.
 The front wall had two printed advertisements for ‘Daily Express’ and ‘Motor Sport’ both in Red on Yellow rectangles.
-The second largest component being the cantilevered roof, which was supported at the back on four cylindrical posts that were inserted into holes at the rear of the main building on the top level.
+The second largest component being the cantilevered roof, which was supported at the back on four cylindrical posts that were inserted into holes at the rear of the main Building on the top level.
 The roof was painted matt Dark Grey on the top surface and there was an advertising area running the full length of the roof featuring ‘WRENN FORMULA 152’ in Green letters & numerals.
-The other main component was a small stair unit that clipped onto the side of the main building unit providing access to the front walkway.
-The kit was completed by four White polystyrene Flag Poles (these were actually cut-down versions of the standard 4″ high flag poles reduced to 3″ high) which fitted into additional holes provided in the rear of the building unit, again on the top level, which projected above the roof-line through recesses.
+The other main component was a small stair unit which clipped onto the side of the main Building unit providing access to the front walkway.
+The kit was completed by four White polystyrene Flag Poles (these were actually cut-down versions of the standard 4″ high flag poles reduced to 3″ high) which fitted into additional holes provided in the rear of the building unit, again on the top level, and projecting above the roof-line through recesses.
 The kit included four gummed paper international flags to be cut from the supplied Flag Sheet.
 It was stated in the Catalogue that the roof was detachable allowing for an open or closed stand and that two could be placed back-to-back to form a double-sided grandstand.

-This building was never actually manufactured although it did feature in later editions of the Catalogue and Price lists but it was always stated as being ‘available later’.
-A prototype or mock-up of the hut had obviously been produced since a photograph of the building did appear in the later Catalogues.
+This Building was never actually manufactured although it did feature in later editions of the Catalogue and Price Lists but it was always stated as being ‘available later’.
+A prototype or mock-up of the hut had obviously been produced since a photograph of the Building did appear in the later Catalogues.